adventurebuddy/adventurebuddy/README.md

 To serve the minified version on the local machine, run 'grunt serve:dist'.
 This will start a web server in the dist folder and open your browser.

-## Command to deploy the app to the server
+## Commands to deploy the app to the server

 Log into the server and execute the following commands: